datacamp/courses-drivendata-water-pumps/chapter2.md

 title       : Predict and Measure description : "In this chapter we will use a common machine learning technique to make and evaluate predictions."

---- type:NormalExercise xp:100 skills:1 key:040bca4c1f
+--- type:NormalExercise xp:100 skills:1
 ## First Prediction

 Let's start making a few predictions using a common machine learning technique called a Random Forest.
 Although it is a fairly complex technique, it is often a good place to start since it can handle a large number of features, it is fast, and can help quickly estimate which variables are important.

-For a Random Forest analysis in R you make use of the `randomForest()` function in the [`randomForest`](http://www.rdocumentation.org/packages/randomForest) package.
+To create a Random Forest analysis in R, you make use of the `randomForest()` function in the aptly named [`randomForest`](http://www.rdocumentation.org/packages/randomForest) package.

-- First your provide the `formula`.
-There is no argument `class` here to inform the function you're dealing with predicting a categorical variable, so you need to turn `status_group` into a factor with three levels: `as.factor(status_group) ~ ... `
+- First, you provide the `formula`.
+There is no argument `class` here to inform the function that you're dealing with predicting a categorical variable, so you need to turn `status_group` into a factor with three levels: `as.factor(status_group) ~ ... `
 - The `data` argument takes the `train` data frame.
-- When you put the `importance` argument to `TRUE` you can inspect variable importance.
+- When the `importance` argument is set to `TRUE`, you can inspect variable importance.
 - The `ntree` argument specifies the number of trees to grow.
 Limit these when having only limited computational power at your disposal.

-To end, since Random Forest uses randomization, you set a seed like this `set.seed(42)` to assure reproducibility of your results.
+To end, since Random Forest uses randomization, you set a seed using `set.seed(42)` to assure reproducibility of your results.
 Once the model is constructed, you can use the prediction function `predict()`.

 Here, you will use the following formula as an input to `randomForest`: